jbarroso/clean-code/README.md

 Should be declared at the top of the class.
 Everybody should know where to go to see the declarations.
 ### Dependent functions
-If one functions calls another they should be vertically close, an the caller should be above the calle, if it is possible.
+If one functions calls another they should be vertically close, an the caller should be above the callee, if it is possible.
 ### Conceptual Affinity
 Group of functions performing a similar operation.
 They share common naming scheme and perform variations of the same task.
 We want them to be close together.